 There are some churches which do not allow access to their records by just any interested party.
 They are after all private and were never intended to be used as public information.
 It is always best to call well in advance of any intended visit to see what the policy is at the church you are interested in.
 If they don’t allow visitor access to the records, do they have staff that can or will do the research?
 Not all records are held at the parish level, some have been placed in central locations.
 This is common in England, Ireland and also some diocese in the Catholic Church.

-This really is a crap shoot.
+Cemetery records really are a crap shoot.
 Some cemeteries have kept meticulous records and others have almost none.
 You may or may not be able to locate an ancestor’s grave.
 Even if you do find a record of a burial, depending on when it occurred, there may not be a headstone and if there is a headstone, there is no guarantee that it is at the location of your ancestor’s grave.
 For many reasons, stones have been moved to make it easier to mow the grass, to make the cemetery more aesthetically pleasing or just to clean things up.

 Beyond just helping to locate a grave, cemetery records do not hold much that can be helpful to genealogists.
 They will tell who is buried in the grave, maybe.
 This may be of use in identifying if this is indeed your ancestor especially if you have a common name.
 Some cemeteries will have a burial book that actually gives the cause of death and the actual date of death as well as the date of burial but again there is no guarantee that either of these will be in the record.